 Several of our attorneys and staff have lost loved ones due to the carelessness of others, so we make it our mission to not only help our clients win their case, but to treat them with respect and compassion.
 A big part of that goal is being there for your clients when they need you.
 As such, should you have any questions, about your particular situation, call us.
 We're here to help.

 Why Sue for Money After the Death of a Loved One in Texas?

-Those who’ve lost loved ones are primarily concerned with two things: finding out exactly what happened, and making sure such a tragedy doesn’t happen again to anyone else.
-Further, news reports are littered with talk of “jackpot juries” who award people exorbitant amounts of money for minor injuries.
+Those who’ve lost loved ones are primarily concerned with two things: finding out exactly what happened and making sure such a tragedy doesn’t happen again to anyone else.
 But the fact remains that while we cannot bring back those who’ve lost their lives, the victims left behind have seen their lives changed forever.

-As we have discussed, wrongful death claims “piggyback” the decedent’s personal injury claim.
+A wrongful death claim “piggybacks” the decedent’s (your deceased loved one) personal injury claim.
 If the victim had lived and only been seriously hurt, he or she could bring a claim for the damages endured.
 In the wrongful death context, it would be wildly unjust to allow the perpetrator to escape payment simply because the victim is no longer around to pursue the claim.

 Think about it this way.
 If someone robs your grandmother’s house, we’d want that person thrown in jail.
 He caused your grandmother a great deal of fear and loss and must be punished.
-But what if your grandmother died two days later from unrelated reasons?
+But what if your grandmother died two days after the robbery from something unrelated?
 Would we simply let the robber walk free and clear from jail because the victim has passed away?
 Of course not.